ImagingInformatics/machine-learning/SiiM2019/README.md

 ANd the steps for installing a Jupyter Notebook are located here: https://github.com/ImagingInformatics/machine-learning/tree/master/docker-keras-tensorflow-python3-jupyter

+Once completing the above two tasks make sure to come back to this page.

 Contents:
 --
 Now that you have the DOcker runtime and the Jupyter notebook runnning, you can get the content for this course here